1cbyc/btc-private-key-graph/README.md

 # Bitcoin Private Key Generator

+(asked AI to write the readme for me, you will notice it is different from the #old-readme.md file)

-A sophisticated, cryptographically secure Bitcoin private key generator that creates valid Bitcoin private keys and derives corresponding addresses.
+A cryptographically secure Bitcoin private key generator that creates valid Bitcoin private keys and derives corresponding addresses.
 This tool is designed for real-world use with proper security practices and comprehensive error handling.

-## Features
+## What it does

 - **Cryptographically Secure**: Uses OpenSSL for secure random number generation
 - **Valid Bitcoin Keys**: Generates proper 256-bit private keys within valid range